How to Turn a Bad Real Estate Investment Into a Good One

 For rental properties, if the plumbing, electrical, and roof require frequent attention and repairs, investors may end up spending way more time and money than it’s worth.

-Bad Financing
+5. Bad Financing

 One of the biggest mistakes new real estate investors make is getting bad financing to buy a property.
 Loans with high interest rates can eat up your cash flow and turn your investment upside down.
-Financing will literally make or break your real estate investments.
+Financing will make or break your real estate investments.

-The Seller is Withholding Information
+6. The Seller is Withholding Information

 What Makes a Good Real Estate Investment?